LinguaTechnica/herobook_client/README.md

 ## Step 2: Creating the SearchForm Component

+At this stage we can see that the search form on AppComponent can be placed in it's own component.

-Create the search form component.
+1. Create the search form component.
+2. Cut and paste the form HTML from `app.component.html` into `search.component.html`.
+3. Add the new `<app-search>` HTML element to `app.component.html` where the search form used to be.

 If you've got a good handle on creating forms within components and templates,, then testing them will feel a little familiar.
 The same code you usually use to access the form and check its validity works just as well in tests.